 Assessment The final project for each student will be marked independently by two members of the staff, one of whom will be the project's supervisor.
-The project will be finally assessed by a board based on its critical content , originality , and competence of both execution and presentation .
-Learning Outcomes Having successfully completence of both excedution and precentation.
-Having successfully completed this module the student will be able to: justify the selection of a chosen topic; identify, compare and evaluate appropriate research approaches and strategies; identify, collect and analyse appropriate date, both primary and secondary; critically evaluate the data collected in the context of existing studies; conduct an extended investigation including generating primary data; critically evaluate the chosen research strategy, highlighting reliability, validity and limitations and identify opportunities for further research; integrate theoretical concepts developed throughout the undergraduate learning programme.
-Prerequisites ACF-449, CST-125, PRL-352 Required Course Content There is no set pattern of study; students proceed at their own pace with their personal supervisor.
-However, it is anticipated that the following topics will feature: selecting and developing the topic; research questions, aims and objectives; research paradigms and consequent research strategies and methodologies; identifying, collecting, evaluating and analysing secondary data; lining research outcomes to current theory and practice; effective communication documents.
-Teaching Methodology Guided study and resear Personal selection. ch activity as advise ed by personal supervisor.
-Bibliography Recommended Reading g: Depends on particular project.
+The project will be finally assessed by a board based on its critical content , originality , and competence of both execution and presentation.
+Learning Outcomes Having successfully completed this module the student will be able to: justify the selection of a chosen topic; identify, compare and evaluate appropriate research approaches and strategies; identify, collect and analyse appropriate date, both primary and secondary; critically evaluate the data collected in the context of existing studies; conduct an extended investigation including generating primary data; critically evaluate the chosen research strategy, highlighting reliability, validity and limitations and identify opportunities for further research; integrate theoretical concepts developed throughout the undergraduate learning programme.
+Prerequisites ACF-449, CST-125, PRL-352 Course Content There is no set pattern of study; students proceed at their own pace with their personal supervisor.
+However, it is anticipated that the following topics will feature: selecting and developing the topic; research questions, aims and objectives; research paradigms and consequent research strategies and methodologies; identifying, collecting, evaluating and analysing secondary data; identifying, collecting and analysing primary data; lining research outcomes to current theory and practice; effective communication documents.
+Teaching Methodology Guided study and research activity as advised by personal supervisor.
+Personal selection.
+Bibliography Recommended Reading: Depends on particular project.
 Will be specified in individual project briefs.